BryanShin5/CS506-Fall2025-Project/README.md

 ## Modeling Plan
 We will experiment with several approaches, including:
 - Regression-based models.
-- Subject to change as we learn more advanced models (e.g., time series forecasting or tree-based models).
+- Subject to change as we learn more advanced models.

 We will evaluate model performance and select the best one based on accuracy and interpretability.